-Let’s start by advising that this is intended to be a high level overview and not a state-by-state or metropolitan jurisdictional driven breakdown.
+Let’s start by advising that this is intended to be a high-level overview and not a state-by-state or metropolitan jurisdictional driven breakdown.
 However, if you are looking for such a thing, this is as decent a resource as one will find out on the net for information for a consolidated breakdown.
-Although we recommend going directly to the governmental entity in each respective state to illicit information directly from them as laws & statutes can change from year-to-year.
+Although we recommend going directly to the governmental entity in each respective state to elicit information directly from them as laws & statutes can change from year-to-year.

 “A Man Without Ethics is A Wild Beast Loosed Upon This World“

 There are numerous opportunities and temptations out there for any one of us to let our ethics slide.
 This is however a very slippery slope.
 I would go so far as to say that a person’s ethics are exemplified as to what they do (how they act) when no one is looking or watching over them.
 Statutes, laws, regulations, licensing, best practices, etc exist for rules and creating/operating on a level playing field with each other.
 There are some who may wish to try to bend or break said rules.
 They’re out there today and they give all of us who make every attempt to operate above-board a bad reputation as their actions impact the industry negatively as a whole.
 It’s such actions that make the news, unfortunately.
 Take a look over the news reports on the private security monitor from the University of Denver and you will see news stories that are generally negative towards actions taken (negligent or otherwise) by private security personnel.
 Those that do follow the rules generally aren’t in the news.
 These are the entities and people that businesses desire to do business with, at least on the surface level of things (it will get you a “foot in the door”).

 How does one operate ethically in private security?
 Here is a list of examples (not all-inclusive):

 - Do not give or accept bribes of any kind

 - Do not make promises you cannot or do not intend on keeping

 - Do get all appropriate licenses to operate in any state or municipal area you intend on performing business